negativenagesh/Reimagine-movies/README.md

 [![CI](https://img.shields.io/badge/CI-ready-success?style=flat-square)]()
 </div>

 AI-powered narrative transformation using a multi-agent microservice architecture.
-Transform classic stories into new worlds while preserving their core essence.
-This system uses specialized multi-agents to systematically transform narratives across contexts.
+Reimagine movies into entirely different worlds while preserving their core essence.
+The system can also transform predefined classic stories from the data folder.
+Using specialized multi-agents, it systematically transforms narratives across contexts.
 Each agent handles a specific aspect of the transformation process, working together through a central orchestrator.

 <div align="center">

-### System Architecture

 ```
                     ┌──────────────────────────────────────────────────────────────┐